bmw-ece-ntust/multimedia-wireless-networks/a1-M11302204-Lai-Chun-Kai.md

 | Second Pass | Up to an hour                    | Grasp the content deeply       | Look at figures/diagrams, mark unread references, summarize main thrust with evidence |
 | Third Pass  | 4-5 hours (beginners), 1 hour (experienced) | Deep understanding            | Virtually re-implement the paper, identify assumptions, failings, add to tools, jot future work ideas |

+---
+## 3. How to Write a Report ([Ref.](https://www.openpolytechnic.ac.nz/current-students/study-tips-and-techniques/assignments/assignment-types/))
+### 3-1 What is Essay?
+An essay is a piece of writing on a specific subject, topic, or issue.
+It consists of three main parts:

+### 3-2 Structure of an Essay
+* **Introduction**
+  - Introduce the topic.
+  - Outline how you will discuss it.
+  - Present the main argument or purpose of the essay.

+* **Body**
+  - Present main points with explanations.
+  - Provide supporting evidence for each point.
+  - Show how each point relates to your essay’s argument.

+* **Conclusion**
+  - Restate the topic (similar to the introduction, but reworded).
+  - Summarize the main points and clarify your argument.
+  - Provide recommendations if relevant.
+  - Do **not** introduce new content in the conclusion.
+### 3-3 Tips to enhance Essay success
+> [!IMPORTANT]
+> 1. Ensure **flow** and **logical structure**.
+> 2. Use **linking words** to connect ideas smoothly.
+> 3. Follow proper **paragraph structure** to maintain clarity.
+> 4. Review the **Writing Skills** section for additional guidance.